hschickdevs/APAD-HaaS-Project/README.md

 * The frontend is built with React and styled with Material-UI.
 This frontend communicates with the backend API to provide users with an intuitive interface for managing their hardware resources.

-The combined system provides a robust platform (albiet abstract) for managing hardware resources in a shared environment, with a focus on security, usability, and efficiency.
+The combined system provides a robust platform for managing theoretical hardware resources in a shared environment, with a focus on security, usability, and efficiency.

 ## Latest Deployments: